 In addition to tourism, agriculture and farming are important to Massachusetts’ economy.
 General aviation plays a key role in all sectors – helping farmers keep their crops pest-free and transporting tourists to their destination.
 The commercial and general aviation airports regulated by the FAA create jobs and help stimulate the economy.

 The Greater Boston area holds the majority of Massachusetts’ population.
 Logan International Airport serves Boston and nearby residents and is the largest airport in New England.
 JetBlue Airways calls Boston one of its focus cities.
 The commuter airline, PenAir, has its hub at Logan International Airport.
 The proximity to New York and Canada, and the increased international traffic means Boston is a hotspot for aviation traffic.

 Logan International Airport is a hub for incoming students of the world class universities located in Massachusetts.
 Mount Holyoke College, the first women’s college in the United States, is located 90 miles outside of Boston.
 Harvard University, located in Cambridge, is less than 10 miles away from Logan International Airport.
 In addition to traditional universities, Massachusetts also offers training to potential pilots in numerous flight schools across the state.

 Massachusetts Airplane Crashes

 Aviation law is constantly evolving and changing.
 With so many legal options available, it is important to have a firm that understands the laws both as attorneys and as pilots.
-Many of the attorneys at Slack & Davis are just as skilled in the cockpit as they are in the courtroom and have successfully represented passengers and family members in aviation accident cases all over the world.
+Many of the attorneys at Slack Davis Sanger are just as skilled in the cockpit as they are in the courtroom and have successfully represented passengers and family members in aviation accident cases all over the world.
 We respect the needs of plane crash survivors and those of families who have lost a loved one.
 Contact our attorneys at 800-455-8686 for a complimentary case evaluation.